prashanthwagle/sevenspeak/README.md

 ## Part-1: roll-dice core

-Firstly, roll-dice-core has to be setup
+Firstly, roll-dice-core has to be setup.

+### Overview

+The goal of this part is to deploy the Amazon Alexa Skill.
+At a high level, this involves: creating the interaction model using Assets/interactionModel.json, creating a DynamoDB table, inputing the table name in the index.js code by changing TABLE_NAME variable, deploying the index.js and the associated dependencies as a zip archive to the lambda backend

+### Outcome

+Working AWS Skill with Lambda backend which stores the highscores in DynamoDB database.

 ### Files:

-index.js, Assets/interactionModelSchema.json
+index.js, package.json, Assets/interactionModelSchema.json

 ### Setup